-To explore patterns in households that experienced temperature-related illness we narrowed the over 750 household characteristics described in the RECS dataset to approximately 25 related to either vulnerability or exposure to extreme temperature.
+To explore patterns in households that reported temperature-related illness we narrowed the over 750 household characteristics described in the RECS dataset to approximately 25 related to either vulnerability or exposure to extreme temperature.
 These variables fall under 3 categories: climate, demographics, and buildings.
 We describe these building and household characteristics in the subsequent sections.
 Table 2 provides an overall summary of all input variables.

 By default, the RECS dataset encodes all variables as numerical quantities.
-We retained the numerical values for truly numerical household characteristics like the construction age, categorical household characteristics describing ordinal data such as the level of insulation, or binary variables such as presence of back-up generator or on-site solar.
-We merged categorical variables based on the literature on heat and cold-related vulnerability, for example non-white versus white instead of individual racial and ethnic categories.
-We also derived new variables of interest such as poverty, which combines the number of household members with income level and thermal mass, which combines insulation level and exterior wall or roof material.
+We retained the numerical values for truly numerical household characteristics like construction age.
+We retained the numerical values for ordinal categorial data, meaning there is an ordering of the categories, such as the level of insulation or frequency of draft.
+We transformed non-ordinal categorical variables like race and ethnicity into dummy variables.
+Other variables are binary such as the presence of back-up generator or on-site solar.
+We also derived new variables of interest such as poverty, which combines the number of household members with income level and thermal mass, which combines insulation level with exterior wall or roof material.

 Climate

 Ground surface temperature is a climatic variable often reported in HVI (Uejio et al. 2011), because it represents local exposure to extreme temperatures.
-Due to the EIA’s objective to forecast energy demand, climatic variables in RECS are oriented towards HVAC system operation, such as cooling and heating design-temperatures.
-(EIA 2020)
+Due to the EIA’s objective to forecast energy demand, climatic variables in RECS are oriented towards HVAC system operation, such as cooling and heating design-temperatures, cooling degree days (CDD), and heating degree days (HDD).
+These are derived as the weighted average of nearby weather stations with similar altitude (EIA 2020).
+We chose to use cooling and heating design temperature because we expect it to align with HVAC system capacity most closely.

 Demographics

-Epidemiological studies have investigated the relationship between different demographic and socioeconomic variables on heat-related mortality.
+Epidemiological studies have investigated the correlation between different demographic and socioeconomic variables on heat-related mortality.
 Elderly age is a vulnerability factor, but there is some ambiguity around the cut-off for higher risk: 60, 65, 70, or 75 (Applegate et al. 1981; O’Neill, Zanobetti, and Schwartz 2003; Ballester et al. 1997; Centers for Disease Control and Prevention (CDC) 1995; Conti et al. 2005).
 The elderly may be more likely to have co-morbidities and take medication that affect thermal perception and regulation.
 They also may have limited mobility to access cooling centers or limit AC usage due to fixed income.
 Economic conditions and heat-related mortality are related.
 The economic situation was measured by poverty (Naughton et al. 2002; Curriero et al. 2002), unemployment (Nayak et al. 2018), renter status (Uejio et al. 2011; Wright et al. 2020), and utility payment (Wright et al. 2020).
 Klinenberg’s sociological analysis of the 1995 Chicago heat wave found a higher risk of death in individuals with limited social connections such as those living alone (Klinenberg 2015).
 These individuals may be at higher risk of not being checked on regularly during a heat emergency and they may have less help in coping with heat.
 On the other hand large households (7+ members) may also have elevated heat mortality risk (Uejio et al. 2011).
 The impact of race and ethnicity on heat-related mortality is mixed, with some studies finding a higher risk for African Americans or non-white racial and ethnic groups (O’Neill, Zanobetti, and Schwartz 2005; Schwartz 2005).

 Table 2.
 Summary of household characteristics derived from the RECS dataset relevant to the household’s vulnerability or exposure to extreme temperature.